kyadeee/Phantom-forces-macro/README.md

 - Ctrl + d in the lobby to start searching lobby

+of look ur  soo lazy to press the lobby?

+- Ctrl + 1 / 2 / 3 press this my lazy ass friend

 and what the server is suck u can wait and refresh the lobby

 - Ctrl + r refresh spam